mlaursen/react-md/packages/documentation/pages/getting-started/Installation.md

 within react-md.

 > NOTE: `@react-md/material-icons` will be the only package that is **not**
-> included in the UMD bundle since it includes 500+ icons and components.
+> included in the base react-md UMD bundle since it includes 500+ icons and
+> components. `@react-md/material-icons` will still create its own UMD bundle
+> like the other scoped packages so you can access them as normal.

 ### Installing with npm